 A fixed dental bridge is an affordable option that works well for most people.
 There are different types of bridges, and each is appropriate for a different situation.
-After your consultation, Orlando Cosmetic Dentist Dr. Elena Puig will explain your options and work out a treatment plan that corrects your smile and gives you better stability for all of your teeth.
+After your consultation, Dr Patel will explain your options and work out a treatment plan that corrects your smile and gives you better stability for all of your teeth.

-Traditional Bridges: If the teeth surrounding your missing tooth are damaged, Dr. Puig may recommend a traditional bridge to repair all of your teeth.
+- Traditional Bridges: If the teeth surrounding your missing tooth are damaged, Dr. Patel may recommend a traditional bridge to repair all of your teeth.
 Traditional bridges are secured to dental crowns on either side of the missing spot, so that three teeth in a row look perfect.

 Benefits of Fixed Bridges

 Using a dental bridge to replace one or more missing teeth is a semi-permanent option, depending on the type of bridge chosen and the method of anchoring.
 Implant supported bridges last the longest — potentially the rest of your life — while bridges attached by clasps or bonding will usually need reseating after five or ten years.
 Benefits of bridges include:

 - Stability.
 Unlike traditional dentures, which can become dislodged easily, fixed bridges stay solidly in place.
 This means you can focus on enjoying your food, your conversations, and your life, instead of worrying about your teeth coming loose.

 - Stress distribution.
 Since fixed bridges are custom designed for your mouth, they help to distribute force evenly when you bite down, which protects your surrounding teeth.